 - 1) Chemical Preservation in the Field.
 Tared and labeled volatile organic analysis (VOA) vials with polytetrafluoroethylene (PTFE)-lined septum caps with appropriate chemical preservatives are taken into the field.
 The VOA vials with preservative are weighed in the field before sampling activities to verify no preservative loss.
 Soil subcores are obtained from sampling locations using a field coring device.
-The soil subcores are placed into the VOA vials in the field and capped, forming an airtight seal.
-The vials are re-weighed in the field to determine the sample weight.
-At the laboratory, the capped VOA vials are re-weighed to verify no preservative loss.
+The soil subcores are placed into the field to determine the sample weight.
+At the laboratory, the capped VOA vials are reweighed to verify no preservative loss.
 The samples are prepared and analyzed with the caps in-place.
-All preservatives, surrogates, internal standards, and matrix spikes are introduced through the PTFE-lined septum caps (either manually or mechanically) and analyzed with a closed-system purge-and-trap process. - Soil Sampling with Multi-Functional Sampling Devices.
+All preservatives, surrogates, internal standards, and matrix spikes are introduced through the PTFE-lined septum caps (either manually or mechanically) and analyzed with a closed-system purge-and-trap process. - 2) Soil Sampling with Multi-Functional Sampling Devices.
 Multi-functional sampling devices (MFSDs) act as both a coring tool and airtight storage container.
-An example of a MFSD is the EnCoreTM Sampler and the Core N' OneTM Sampler3.
+An example of a MFSD is the EnCore[TM] Sampler and the Core N' One[TM] Sampler3.
 With MFSDs, a small subcore of soil (from soil core or soil surface) is collected directly into the volumetric storage chamber of the MFSD, filling it completely with zero headspace.
 The storage chamber is then capped to form an airtight seal.
 The intact MFSDs are sealed in a plastic bag for transport to the laboratory at 4 ± 2°C. - 3) Empty Vial Technique in the Field.
 Empty, tared and labeled VOA vials with a PTFE-lined septum caps are taken into the field.
 The VOA vials do not contain chemical preservatives.
 Soil cores are placed into the VOA vials in the field and capped, forming an airtight seal.
 At the laboratory, the capped VOA vials are re-weighed to obtain the weight of the soil samples.
 The samples are prepared and analyzed with the caps in-place within 48 hours of sample collection.
 Otherwise, the vials should be frozen upon receipt at the laboratory and analyzed within seven days of sample collection.
 All preservatives, surrogates, internal standards, and matrix spikes are introduced through the PTFE-lined septum caps (either manually or mechanically) and analyzed with a closed-system purge-and-trap process.

-The mention of trade names or commercial products in this Guidance is for illustrative purposes only, and does not constitute an endorsement or exclusive recommendation for use at DTSC sites.
+3 The mention of trade names or commercial products in this Guidance is for illustrative purposes only, and does not constitute an endorsement or exclusive recommendation for use at DTSC sites.
 Equipment other than that listed may be used, provided that the resulting performance meets the project DQOs.